-For everything there is a season, and in the safari world, that season is year-round.
+For every thing there is a season, and in the safari world, that season is year-round.
 An African safari in November with Ker & Downey is a rewarding experience with lower rates, fewer crowds, and excellent game viewing.

 While high season is high for a reason, low season has merits of its own.
 For many countries in Africa, November is shoulder season or low season.
 There are fewer crowds and lower rates, making it a great time to travel.

 For southern Africa, it’s the start of green season.
-For photographers, you can’t ask for a better time to capture the African landscapes and wildlife in the bush.
+Photographers can’t ask for a better time to capture the African landscapes and wildlife in the bush.
 Green season signals the start of the rains.
 These refreshing rains breathe life into a dry land, turning the dry plains to a vibrant green.
 Set against a blue sky after an afternoon shower, the colors pop.
 In East Africa, the green season usually starts around December and runs through May.